lecopro123/pdf2word/README.md

 <img width="752" height="536" alt="github-img" src="https://github.com/user-attachments/assets/d5302dfb-46e8-4d7e-b33d-0bc520739cae" />

-This project is a lightweight document management utility that makes it easy to open/edit Word documents, manage multiple PDFs as appendices, reorder them visually, and convert/export the final output in a clean and intuitive interface.
+This project is a lightweight document management utility that makes it easy to open/edit Word documents, manage multiple PDFs as appendices, reorder them visually, and convert/export the appendices into a clean and intuitive .docx file as final output.

 Key Features